 There are several methods that can be used to determine the fair value of assets acquired and liabilities assumed.
 For intangible assets, we typically use the income method.
 This method starts with a forecast of all of the expected future net cash flows associated with a particular intangible asset.
 These cash flows are then adjusted to present value by applying an appropriate discount rate that reflects the risk factors associated with the cash flow streams.
 Some of the more significant estimates and assumptions inherent in the income method or other methods include the amount and timing of projected future cash flows; the discount rate selected to measure the risks inherent in the future cash flows; and the assessment of the asset's economic life cycle and the competitive trends impacting the asset, including consideration of any technical, legal, regulatory or economic barriers to entry.
-Determining the useful life of an intangible assets will have different useful lives and certain assets may even be considered to have indefinite useful lives.
+Determining the useful life of an intangible asset also requires judgment as different types of intangible assets will have different useful lives and certain assets may even be considered to have indefinite useful lives.